 When azithromycin 600 mg is given daily for the treatment of DMAC infection for prolonged periods, the most frequently reported treatment-related side effects are abdominal pain, nausea, vomiting, diarrhea, flatulence, headache, abnormal vision and hearing impairment.

-The following are additional undesirable effects: Body as a Whole:
+The following additional undesirable effects: Body as a Whole:

 Asthenia, although a causal relationship has not been established; fatigue, malaise, moniliasis, and anaphylaxis (rarely fatal).

-Palpitations and arrhythmias including ventricular tachycardia (as seen with other macrolides) have been reported.
+Palpitations and arrhythmias including ventricular tachycardia have been reported.
 There have been rare reports of QT prolongation and torsades de pointes (see Precautions).

 Central & Peripheral Nervous System: